rcoughlan/react-spotify/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## You can see this app in production
+spotifyreactapp.herokuapp.com

 ## Backend Dependency

 This project is dependent on an express backend.
 It is compatible with